zerustech/macos-install/README.md

-# How to Re-install macOS High Sierra and the PHP development environment.
+# How to Re-install macOS High Sierra and the PHP Development Environment.
 This document is a guideline for re-installing macOS High Sierra and the PHP development environment on my MacBook Pro, so it contains some steps that are specific for my own environment, such as the instructions for backing up and